botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 <video src="https://EXPLOIT.net/video"></video>
 ```

->Below log of requests on exploit server show which of the above tags worked.
+>Below log entries show the requests made to the exploit server, and from the logs we can ***identify*** that `/img` and `/video` of the above tags were allowed on the application and made requests when accessed.

 ![Identify-stored-xss](images/identify-stored-xss.png)